oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_backups.html.markdown

 		* DW - indicates an Autonomous Data Warehouse database
 		* AJD - indicates an Autonomous JSON Database
 		* APEX - indicates an Autonomous Database with the Oracle APEX Application Development workload type.

+		**Note** Starting December 2026, DW will not be supported as a valid value for this parameter.

 		 This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, isLocalDataGuardEnabled, or isFreeTier.
 * `state` - The current state of the backup.